 In this paper we constructed a covariant model of fractons based on purely gauge principles and using EC variables in complete analogy to the BM gauge model of fractons \cite{Blasi:2022mbl,Bertolini:2022ijb,Bertolini:2023juh}.
-The general action, quadratic on the gauge field, is composed by by pure fractonic sector and another sector identified as the Fierz-Pauli action for massless gravitons.
-We proved, by changing the EC variables to second order variables, that our model is totally equivalent to the BM model, as expected.
-In terms of gauge invariant fields fields, we have constructed a fractonic model in a representation of antisymmetric fields, in contrast to the BM model of symmetric fields.
+The general action, quadratic on the gauge field, is composed of a pure fractonic sector and another sector identified as the Fierz-Pauli action for massless gravitons.
+We proved, by changing the EC variables to second-order variables, that our model is totally equivalent to the BM model, as expected.
+In terms of gauge invariant fields, we have constructed a fractonic model in a representation of antisymmetric fields, in contrast to the BM model of symmetric fields.
 Nevertheless, we proved the equivalence between both models.
-In a nutshell, we constructed a $U(1)^4$ gauge theory of fractons with $SO(1,4)$ algebra-valued antisymmetric fields and charges which is equivalent to the BM symmetric fractonic gauge theory of fractons.

-Additionally, we showed that there is a relativistic regime where Maxwell electrodynamics emerges.
-In this regime, observers with synchronized clocks not moving with respect to each other could not distinguish this sector of fracton electrodynamics from ordinary Maxwell electromagnetism.
-This effect also works for non-relativistic observers, \emph{i.e.} a relativistic regime where absolute time can be defined for local observers (\emph{e.g.} Galilean frames \cite{Guerrieri:2020vhp}).
-Moreover, the $SO(3)$ algebra-valued vector charges and fields are also present in this regime, a kind of triple $U(1)^3$ electrodynamics.
+Additionally, we showed that there is a specific relativistic regime where Maxwell electrodynamics emerges.
+In this regime, observers with synchronized clocks, not moving with respect to each other, cannot distinguish this sector of fracton electrodynamics from ordinary Maxwell electromagnetism.
+This effect also works for non-relativistic observers, \emph{i.e.}, a relativistic regime where absolute time can be defined for local observers (\emph{e.g.} Galilean frames \cite{Guerrieri:2020vhp}).
+Moreover, the $SO(3)$ algebra-valued vector charges and fields are also present in this regime, a kind of triple electrodynamics.

 It turns out that the relativistic regime favoring fractons to mimic electrodynamics is just the typical situation occurring in most solid state laboratories.
-Therefore, such effect could be probed somehow by observing, for instance, a kind of phase in a spin liquid looking like an electrically charged spin liquid.
-Such system would produce fake electromagnetic fields and interact with them.
-However, the system would not respond to ordinary electromagnetic fields normally because the charges are actually fracton charges and not electrical ones.
+Therefore, such an effect could be probed somehow by observing, for instance, a kind of phase in a spin liquid looking like an electrically charged spin liquid.
+Such a system would produce fake electromagnetic fields and interact with them.
+However, it is expected that the system would not respond to ordinary electromagnetic fields normally because the charges are actually fracton charges and not electrical ones.
 Therefore, it seems that the effect proposed here is actually measurable under laboratory conditions.